nyu-pl-fa18/class07/README.md

 Top-level definitions in a module are introduces using `let x = init` which binds `x` to the value obtained from evaluating the expression `init`.
-The scope of the let-binding is the remainder of the module that follows the definition (with nested let-bindings of `x` yielding holes in the scope as usual).
+The scope of the let-binding is the remainder of the module that follows the definition (with nested let-bindings of `x` within that scope yielding holes in the scope as usual).
 The scope of the binding for `x` introduced by `let` excludes the definition expression `init`.

 Example: